Student Responsibilities and Rights

 Etiquette and manners—Mature and educated individuals know how to speak and act in an expected way according to what is appropriate for the setting.
 College life provides opportunities to learn and practice these skills.
 (1 Cor.
 15:33, Col. 4:5–6, 1 Cor.
 14:40)

 Each student accepts the responsibility to actively uphold the Code of Conduct and to refrain from any action that would be detrimental to spiritual growth, the safety or well-being of others, or that would impair the ability of others to follow the Code of Conduct.
 (1 Pet.
 2:11, Rom.
-14:13) For this reason, students who participate in illegal or prohibited activities or who build a reputation for involvement in these activities will be subject to discipline including but not limited to demerits, referral, retribution, suspension, or dismissal.
+14:13) For this reason, students who participate in illegal or prohibited activities or who build a reputation for involvement in these activities will be subject to discipline including but not limited to demerits, referral, restitution, suspension, or dismissal.

 Use, possession, or association with alcohol, illicit drugs, and or narcotics, any marijuana products, tobacco, and related products, such as e–cigarettes and vaporizers—as a protection against harmful effects and the controlling nature of these substances, Scripture teaches us to avoid them.
 In addition, state and federal law prohibits the unlawful sale, use, or possession of drugs and alcohol.
 (Prov.
 23:31; Rom.
 12:1; Prov.
 20:1; 1 Cor.
 6:19–20)